 Regular inspection of your seals is vital to the longevity of your RV.

-Exterior Seals
+Exterior Seals & Water Damage

-If you own a bonded wall trailer (smooth wall that is common on most travel trailers, campers, and class C motor homes) look out for delamination.
+If you own a bonded/Hung wall trailer (smooth wall that is common on most travel trailers, campers, and class C motor homes) look out for delamination.
 This occurs when the glue lets go from the backing wood or composite backing normally from water or extreme heat.
 It will look like a bubble or ripple on the wall, and can feel soft in plus 0 degree Celsius temperatures.
 Certain types of class A motor homes and some 5th wheels will have hairline cracks in the paint or little circles chip off.

 If you have any damage or need a reseal -